sholsinger/Demandware/README.md

 ## Theme Modifications ##

 The following JSON needs to be added to your theme of choice. (then built into a .tmTheme) in order to fully support the embedded Demandware Script syntax.
 Feel free to change the hex colors and settings for each item.
-This was just what worked well with the default 'Sunburst' theme.
+This was just what I felt worked well with the default 'Sunburst' theme.

 	,
     {